 Where:

-• SOURCE-INSTANCE is the name of the service instance.
+is the name of the service instance.--limit NUMBER

 You can use Healthwatch to confirm that automated backups are being taken on the schedule configured by the operator.
 For information about configuring the schedule for automated backups, see Configuring automated backups.

-For each backup of every service instance, VMware SQL with MySQL for TAS emits a metric called last_successful_backup.
+For each backup of every service instance, VMware Tanzu for MySQL emits a metric called last_successful_backup

 For details about the metric, see Hours since last successful backup in Monitoring and KPIs for VMware SQL with MySQL for Tanzu Application Service.